microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/laps-devicelocalcredentials-list.md

 * Global reader

 ## HTTP request
-To get a list of deviceLocalCredentials within the tenant:
+To get a list of deviceLocalCredentialInfo within the tenant:

 <!-- {
   "blockType": "ignored"